meg-gutshall/borrow-buddy/docs/refactor.md

 - TODO: Change "Back" button verbiage

 ## Functioning

+- [ ] Go right to "All Loans" page if the user is already logged in
+- [ ] Implement a lender logout function
+- [ ] Allow loans to be deleted

 - Make it easier to return an item
   - Use [Enums](https://api.rubyonrails.org/v5.2.3/classes/ActiveRecord/Enum.html) to accomplish this